Cucumbers are great for daily consumption. To ensure maximum freshness and nutritional benefits, you should always choose locally produced cucumbers.

 Lemon balm is best stored between +4 and +8 °C. This means storage is easiest in a cool place, such as a pantry or refrigerator.
 For longer storage, you should also lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Will also keep on the kitchen table or a window sill if watered properly, though not quite as long as when kept cool.
 Lovely to look at and fills the air with a wonderful aroma when kept on a table.

 Thyme is an extremely fragrant plant rich in essential oils.
 It is mainly added to foods in dried form, but can also be used fresh.
 Suitable for use in all kinds of soups, pastas, stews, and sauces, as well as vegetable and egg dishes.
 Excellent for adding flavour to meat marinades and fish.
-Thyme also has a number of medicinal uses It alleviates headaches, loosens phlegm, and cleans the intestines.
-Suitable for making tea and infusions.

 Thyme is best stored between +4 and +8 °C. This means storage is easiest in a cool place, such as a pantry or refrigerator.
 For longer storage, you should also lightly water the plant once a day.
 You can keep the pot in a glass of water, but cool conditions are still recommended.
 Will also keep on the kitchen table if watered properly, though not quite as long as when kept cool.